sr3dna/androme/README.md

 ```
 ### User Written HTML

-Using excessive DIV and FORM tags are not required for mobile devices which can cause additional FrameLayouts or LinearLayouts to be generated.
+Using excessive DIV tags are not required for mobile devices which can cause additional FrameLayouts or LinearLayouts to be generated.
 Block level elements are almost always rendered to preserve any CSS styles which are applied to the tag.

 If you plan on using this library it adheres to strict HTML validation rules regarding "block-level" and "inline" elements.
-Any HTML elements with free-form text might be collapsed into a TextView.
 You can basically code the HTML any way you want although using reasonable techniques for mobile devices will lead you to a more accurate layout.